shangan23/java-core/Generics.md

 - Cannot declare `static` class member for Generic type arguments
 - Generic Interface with Type should only be implemented by GenericClass with T parameter
 - Generic Interface with String parameter can be implemented by any class
+- Bounded - extends for `upper` bound and super for `lower` bound '